-■ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the quarterly period ended June 30, 2014 ☐ TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition period from to .
-Commission File Number 001-31812 ANI PHARMACEUTICALS, INC. (Exact name of registrant as specified in its charter) -2301143 Identification Number) 210 Main Street West Baudette, Minnesota (Address of principal executive offices) (218) 634-3500 (Registrant's telephone number including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Secti- Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was re (2) has been subject to such filing requirements for the past 90 days.
-YES ⊠ NO □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the shorter period that the registrant was required to submit and post such files).
-YES \boxtimes NO \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a no reporting company.
-See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company.
-Exchange Act.
-Large accelerated filer □ Accele erated filer ⊠ Non-accelerated filer ☐ Smaller reporting company) orting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the e Exchange Act).
-YES □ NO 🗵 As of August 1, 2014, there were 11,313,623 shares of common stock and 10,864 shares of class outstanding.
-C special stock of the registrant
+(Mark one)

+QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2014

+TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 001-31812

+ANI PHARMACEUTICALS, INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(IRS Employer Identification Number)

+210 Main Street West Baudette, Minnesota

+(Address of principal executive offices)

+(Registrant's telephone number including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES \boxtimes NO \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES \boxtimes NO \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box

+Non-accelerated filer \Box (Do not check if smaller reporting company)

+Accelerated filer \boxtimes

+Smaller reporting company \boxtimes

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗆 NO 🗵

+As of August 1, 2014, there were 11,313,623 shares of common stock and 10,864 shares of class C special stock of the registrant outstanding.